mjdecker/mjdecker.github.io/_includes/syllabi/support.md

 * You can also schedule an [Individual Research Appointment] with a librarian to receive personalized help with your research assignments, either in person or virtually.

 #### Mental Health: ####
 Your mental health is important to me.
 If you are currently experiencing a crisis, call (419-372-2081) or visit the [Counseling Center] website.
 An on-call counselor is available Monday-Friday from 8am-5pm.
-The [BGSU Counseling Center] also provides a number of services such as [individual counseling], Counseling Center groups, and other [non-emergency services], and pre-recorded workshops.
-In collaboration with other campus partners, after-hours mental health support is available during the academic year via the [BGSU Crisis Response Team].
+The [BGSU Counseling Center] also provides a number of services such as [individual counseling], Counseling Center groups, and other non-emergency services, and pre-recorded workshops.
+In collaboration with other campus partners, after-hours mental health support is available during the academic year via the BGSU Crisis Response Team.

 [Lisa Weihl] (Hayes 225) is a Mental Health Champion, serving as a contact if you or someone you know needs a listening, non-judgmental ear.